-Whether a specific property would be considered protected open space is clarified by the following examples:

-- Existing state and federal park acreage in PWC is included (although it is recognized that some portions of these parks are dedicated to active recreation); - The passive recreation areas of county park land are included; active recreation areas of county parks (recreation centers, water parks, swimming pools, golf courses, tennis courts, athletic fields, etc) are excluded; - Military bases are excluded unless protected by Resource Protection Areas or appropriate easements, since the present and future usage of these properties is dictated by concerns other than providing and preserving open space; - Home Owner Association land and utility rights-of-way would be excluded, unless protected by Resource Protection Areas or appropriate easements; - Highway rights-of-way would also be excluded, since they are intended for future development rather than long-term protection.

-Resource Protection Areas (RPA's): Land adjacent to perennial streams and legally protected from inappropriate development by the Chesapeake Bay Preservation Act.

-GOALS, POLICIES AND ACTION STRATEGIES

-GOAL 1: PRESERVE THE EXISTING PROTECTED OPEN SPACE, MAINTAIN HIGH QUALITY OPEN SPACE, AND EXPAND THE AMOUNT OF PROTECTED OPEN SPACE WITHIN THE COUNTY.

-OS-POLICY 1: Complete and maintain an accurate inventory of protected open space in Prince William County.
+Whether a specific property would be considered protected open space is clarified by the following examples: Existing state and federal park acreage in PWC is included (although it is recognized that some portions of these parks are dedicated to active recreation); The passive recreation areas of county park land are included; active recreation areas of county parks (recreation centers, water parks, swimming pools, golf courses, tennis courts, athletic fields, etc) are excluded; Military bases are excluded unless protected by Resource Protection Areas or appropriate easements, since the present and future usage of these properties is dictated by concerns other than providing and preserving open space; Home Owner Association land and utility rights-of-way would be excluded, unless protected by Resource Protection purposes, or appropriate easements; The federal government is not bound by CBPA restrictions.
+Covenants are the • Highway rights-of-way would also be excluded, since they are intended for future development rather than long-term protection. primary tool used to protect common HOA land.
+Resource Protection Areas (RPA's): Land adjacent to perennial streams and legally protected from Clear term.
+Definition inappropriate development by the Chesapeake Bay Preservation Act. unnecessary.
+GOALS, POLICIES AND ACTION STRATEGIES GOAL 1: PRESERVE THE EXISTING PROTECTED OPEN SPACE, MAINTAIN HIGH QUALITY OPEN SPACE, AND EXPAND THE AMOUNT OF PROTECTED OPEN SPACE WITHIN THE COUNTY.
+OS-POLICY 1 : Complete and maintain an accurate up-to-date inventory of protected open space in Prince William County.
+Needs to be periodically updated.